Veldrovive/video-processor/README.md

 4. Take any metrics you need or edit the landmarks then use `ctrl+s` to save a new csv file.

 ## Controls:
+### Landmark Estimating:
+To estimate landmarks from the opened video, to to the `Landmarks` menu and press `Process Frames` or press `Ctrl+A`.
+This will bring up the landmark estimating window.
+In order to estimate only for a few frames, input frames in the standard printer format.
+E.g. `1-10` will estimate for frames 1-10 while `1-10, 20, 30` will estimate frames for 1-10 as well as 20 and 30.
 ### Selecting:
 To select a point, left click on it.
 In order to select a range of points, hold shift and drag over the points.
 When creating a metric, the order of selection decides the order to points in the metric.
 Points selected by dragging over them will be grouped and will act as one point at their centroid.
-In order to deselct all points, left click away from all points.
+In order to deselct all points, left click away from all points or press escape.
 ### Editing:
 To pick up and replace a point, right click on the point you want to move then right click on the location you wish to place the point.
 Use `ctrl+s` to save your edits to a csv.
 ### Metrics:
 *Work in progress*

-With the points you want in the metric selected, press `1` to create a length metric and `2` to create an area metric.
-Press `0` to remove metrics and `3` to evaluate metrics.
+Select the points you wish to be in the metric then select the first landmark or group of landmarks again to complete the metric.
+Press `Shift+Ctrl+S` to display metric analysis.
+This will bring up a window where metrics can be viewed.
+By default, all metrics will be normalized by the distance between the eyes.

+If you change metrics with the window open and wish to update the changes, press `Recalculate Metrics`.

+If you want to save a csv file with the currently viewed data (Including normalization) then press `Save Data`.

+If you want to remove a metric, select it and press `Delete Selected Metrics`.
+Note that currently, this will not prompt you to confirm and immediatly delete them.
+This will be changed

+Currently it is not possible to change the metric type so all user created metrics will be length.
 ### Display:
-*Work in progress*

-By default, landmarks, bounding boxes, and metrics are show.
-In order to change this, use the hotkeys `L`, `B`, and `M` respectively.
+By default, landmarks and metrics are shown.
+In order to change this, use the hotkeys `Ctrl+L`, `Ctrl+B`, and `Ctrl+M` respectively.
 Pressing these keys will toggle whether each of these is shown.

 In order to zoom in, use your scroll wheel.

-Left click and drag to pan around the scene.
+Left click and drag without holding shift to pan around the scene.